frozenseapress/markdown-templates-for-writers/README.md

 These templates will work best in editors that can render markdown language, but can also be used as simple text files (change the file extension from .md to .txt).

-For more context, see: https://wmhenrymorris.com/curiosities/whm-tech-stack.html
+For more context, see: [The WHM Tech Stack](https://wmhenrymorris.com/curiosities/whm-tech-stack.html)